partigabor/spice/content/meta/help.md

 ![Image](/images/diogenes.jpg)

-However, using hugo shortcode, you won't have this problem.
+However, using hugo shortcode, you won't have this problem, but it only works on the main page...

 ```
 {{\< image src="images/cardamom.png" alt="Cardamom." \>}}